All Episodes

 Back in a sec.

-Back to the phones Ringo.
+Back to the phones, Ringo.

-This is Robert in Owasso, Oklahoma.
+This is Robert in Owaso, Oklahoma.

 It's great to have you with us here on the EIB network.